An English Teen, Circumcised in the USA

 * * *

-What came as a complete shock to Luke, was homework.
-Lots of it.
-All the time!
-Two or three assignments an evening and more at weekends and, what's more, they were expected to even DO it!
-In his old school, they were sometimes given homework but he and his friends always felt that it was up to them whether they bothered with it.
-It was personal choice.
+Good God, it was relentless!
+In his old school, they were sometimes given homework, but he and his friends always felt that it was up to them whether they bothered with it; call it personal choice.
 If you didn't get round to it, who cared?
 Certainly not the teachers.

 At the Academy, his expectations were radically realigned!